rrrhys/wootoapp-rewrite/README.md

 The current bleeding edge build is available at https://app-test.wootoapp.com/app/ (via React Native Web)

+http://troy.labs.daum.net/?url=https%3A%2F%2Fapp-test.wootoapp.com%2Fapp%2F&device=A1549 (wrapped with phone chrome)

 It's a functionally complete preview of the native mobile app.
-Make sure to enable responsive view/mobile device view if you're on desktop.

 It's not yet configurable with client stores.